 Driver fatigue is a big problem when it comes to driving tractor-trailers.
 Drowsy driving can be just as bad as drunk driving.
 A drowsy truck driver will not be as alert as one who has gotten plenty of rest recently.
 This can lead to accidents because the truck driver won’t have the proper judgment to gauge the traffic and speed patterns of other vehicles.

 Being injured in an accident with a truck can change your life.
-If you have been injured in such an accident it’s best to contact our Los Angeles truck accident lawyer at 310-997-0904 to schedule a consultation regarding your case.
+If you have been injured in such an accident it’s best to contact our skilled lawyer at 310-997-0904 to schedule a consultation regarding your case.